pallemannen/hass-calendar-admin/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?category=Integration&repository=hass-calendar-admin&owner=pallemannen)

-Hass Calendar Admin is a replacement for the stock Calendar sidebar panel provided by Home Assistant, with some additional features — specifically the two things the built-in Calendar panel doesn't offer:
+Hass Calendar Admin is a replacement for the stock Calendar sidebar panel provided by Home Assistant, with some additional features that the built-in Calendar panel doesn't offer:

-- **Live checkboxes** to show/hide each `calendar.*` entity, with a select-all/none control.
+- **Global checkbox** to show/hide each `calendar.*` entity.
 - **Sort order** for the calendar list (name A→Z, name Z→A, or entity ID), instead of the built-in panel's registration-order list.
   Default is A→Z.